gabrielbusta/expert-telegram/scratch.rst

 **Note:**
-On ARM chips (M1).
+On ARM (M1) chips.

 Make sure you are running a recent version of docker compose:
 ::

     $ docker-compose version
     Docker Compose version v2.2.3

-Run the following command to create and run the necessary containers:
+Then run the following command to create and run the necessary containers:
 ::

     $ docker-compose -f docker-compose.yml -f docker-compose.arm.yml up